wallymathieu/assertfail/_posts/2021-11-05-Monorepo-versus-Polyrepo.md

 ## Debugging

 In order to debug binary packages that you don't have the source for some languages have support for different debug packages and source references.
-[3](#3) Even if these tools are available they might not work with your organisation source control or package repository.
+[3](#3) Even if these tools are available they might not work with your organization source control or package repository.

 If you write libraries for business code (spread domain knowledge in package artifacts that get referenced from an internal package repository), then having restrictions on how to debug the code can be a pain for developers.

-## Painpoints
+## Pain points

 Matt Klein makes us aware about having tight coupling and performance in [Monorepos: Please don’t!](https://medium.com/@mattklein123/monorepos-please-dont-e9a279be011b).

 ### Tight coupling

-You want to homogenise the use of internal or third party libraries.
+You want to homogenize the use of internal or third party libraries.
 Is it OK for other teams that you refactor their code when they are busy with say a crunch and want to avoid unnecessary merge conflicts?

 Does changes of internal or third party libraries imply a subtle change in behavior?
 Even if the code is well tested on its own, usage of the code can break.
 You might want to have a gradual increase in the usage of a new version of a library.